 Type 1 Economy Turbidity Curtain

-The Type 1 Economy Turbidity Curtain is a low-cost barrier designed for calm water containment applications where there is minimal demands on the barrier.
+The Type 1 Economy Turbidity Curtain is a low-cost barrier designed for calm water turbidity control applications where there is minimal demands on the barrier.
 Built from reliable, yet economical fabrics, these curtains are a favorite for short-term projects and other applications requiring a temporary or low budget solution.

-Type 1 Economy Curtains are the perfect option for small sites in need of short-term or non-DOT regulated turbidity curtains.
+Type 1 Economy Curtains are an excellent option for small sites in need of short-term or non-DOT regulated turbidity curtains.
 Made with a 13 ounce fabric, these barriers are an economical way to keep materials contained.
-Sections featured here are available in 100 ft. lengths and 5 ft. depths.
+Sections featured here are available in 50 or 100 ft. lengths and depths from 3 to 20 ft.
 Material used for the barriers feature a 13 oz. impermeable PVC with grommet section connectors.

 Type 1 Economy Turbidity Curtain Specifications